How to Improve Indoor Air Quality in Houston & Katy, TX

 1. Upgrade Your Air Filters

-Using high-quality HVAC filters can significantly reduce airborne particles.
-Look for filters with an appropriate MERV rating that balances filtration and airflow.
+High-quality HVAC filters can greatly reduce airborne particles.
+Choose filters with a suitable MERV rating that balances filtration and airflow.

-In humid climates like Houston, changing filters regularly is essential to prevent buildup and maintain system efficiency.
+In humid climates, like Houston, regular filter changes are crucial to prevent buildup and maintain system efficiency.

 2. Control Indoor Humidity

-Humidity control is critical in Southeast Texas.
-High indoor moisture levels can:
+Controlling humidity is vital in Southeast Texas.
+High indoor moisture levels can lead to:

 Whole-home dehumidifiers help regulate moisture levels and protect your HVAC system from excess strain.

-Restricted or leaking ductwork can circulate dust and reduce system performance.
-Proper airflow ensures conditioned air is evenly distributed throughout your home.
+Leaking or restricted ductwork can spread dust and reduce system performance.
+Proper airflow ensures that conditioned air reaches all areas of your home evenly.

-Professional inspections can identify duct issues that impact both comfort and air quality.
+Professional inspections can identify duct issues that affect both comfort and air quality.

 4. Install UV Air Purification Systems

-UV air purification systems can help reduce airborne contaminants within your HVAC system.
-These systems are especially helpful in humid climates where bacteria and mold growth are more common.
+UV air purification systems can reduce airborne contaminants in your HVAC system.
+These systems are particularly useful in humid climates where bacteria and mold thrive.

 5. Schedule Routine HVAC Maintenance

-Regular HVAC maintenance in Houston helps keep your system clean, efficient, and operating properly.
-During maintenance visits, technicians inspect airflow, clean coils, and check system performance.
+Regular HVAC maintenance in Houston keeps your system clean, efficient, and running smoothly.
+During maintenance visits, technicians check airflow, clean coils, and inspect system performance.

-Preventative maintenance not only improves indoor air quality but also reduces the risk of breakdowns.
+Preventative maintenance improves indoor air quality and reduces the risk of breakdowns.

 When to Call a Professional